couchbaselabs/vagrants/README.md

     VAGRANT_GENSSL=1 vagrant up

-By default 2 client certificates are also created once for `cbssl-user1@cb.local` and `cbssl-user2@cb.local`, together with any certificates required for new vagrant nodes.
+By default 2 client certificates are also created for `cbssl-user1@cb.local` and `cbssl-user2@cb.local` by the first new node, together with any certificates required for new vagrant nodes.

 The server certificates will have SAN addresses for all DNS names, inc FQDN, and all IP addresses.